diceid/sample-verifier-webapp/README.md

     - npm run build
     - npm start

 By default this will start the server on localhost:3000.
-Make sure that this url is mapped to public ip so that DICE Veirifier platform can access this and is able to return the result of verification back to the sample verifier webapp.
+Make sure that this url is not changes as this has been configured in  DICE Veirifier platform as a redirect URI.
+The result of verification is sent back to the redirect URI.

-Sample-verifier-webapp/src/vc_services/VC_AuthService.js
-      - Constants.clientRoot -> should point to the URL where sample verifier application is hosted.
-This URL should be accessible from Verifier controller

 One has to go through the following steps for verifying the credentials obtained with DICE issuer platform:
  - After the server has started with npm start, connect to http://localhost:3000 from your browser